Feeding Time With The Tiger — Digital Diary:

 It hurts sometimes, I won't say I'm completely unfazed.
 It gnaws at my heart to think of the unbreachable wall between me and everyone else, the way I feel a million miles away even among my closest of friends, the way human dynamics and communication confounds me no matter how hard I try and study up on it, the sorrow I feel watching others fit in and bond with such ease while I cannot grasp even the slightest bit of social aptitude.
 I wish I could leave this pain behind me and shed my human ties to be an animal, to let my behaviour become natural and right and loveable, and more importantly to finally be happily left alone.

 Fanart of my fictotypes is such a strange topic for me.
 I have moments when I adore it: I'm flattered to be loved enough to be drawn, I even collect the ones I like most on my phone.
 Other times it frightens me.
-Suddenly I don't want to be depicted, drawn, or looked at; I feel uncomfortable and sick after seeing myself in the wild.
-I tend to have long periods of disliking and avoiding using art or even screenshots of myself as a profile picture anywhere, especially my human form.
+I become angry.
+Suddenly I don't want to be depicted, drawn, or looked at; I feel uncomfortable and sick after seeing myself.
+I tend to have long periods of disliking and avoiding using art or even screenshots of myself as a profile picture anywhere.
 I just find it embarrassing, too personal, or too needy, in the same way I don't like sharing and using selfies.

 It's actually a Tell for me when I question a synpath or a kintype, because with fictional 'types I feel this self-consciousness and a need to scrub myself off the fanbase's memory that I wouldn't feel for any other character.
 Obviously I can't and won't dictate what people create, since I don't own the character from the game, just a weird feeling.